 Adjust the flavor of the sauce.
 You can make it sweeter by adding more honey, but if you enjoy a tangier sauce, include more vinegar or fresh lemon juice.
 Replace the cayenne with different types of paprika if you have a low tolerance for heat.

-- Depending on where you live in South Carolina, many recipes call for ketchup (about ¼ cup) or a tablespoon of tomato paste.
+- Add tomatoey flavor.
+Depending on where you are in South Carolina, some recipes call for ketchup (about ¼ cup) or a tablespoon of tomato paste for extra flavor.

-- Thicken the mustard-based BBQ sauce by whisking ¼ teaspoon of xanthan gum into the other ingredients.
+- Thicken it up.
+Thicken the mustard-based BBQ sauce by whisking ¼ teaspoon of xanthan gum into the other ingredients.

 How to Make Carolina Gold BBQ Sauce